 Probate is the proving of a deceased person’s Will, authenticating that the document was executed properly.
 It also means the time during which the executor, officially known as the Personal Representative, settles the deceased person’s estate.
 The probate process can be time consuming, and it’s even worse when the Personal Representative doesn’t live nearby.
 Proceedings in a Florida court with an out-of-state Personal Representative require a little extra attention.

 There are two primary forms of probate administration in Florida: formal administration and summary administration.
 Informal administration, which does not require court supervision, is called “Disposition of Personal Property Without Administration.”

-An executor’s duties include gathering a decedent’s assets, paying valid claims against the estate, and then disbursing remaining assets to the heirs according to the terms of the Will.
+The personal representative’s duties include gathering a decedent’s assets, paying valid claims against the estate, and then disbursing remaining assets to the heirs according to the terms of the Will.

-If you’re serving as an out-of-state executor, a local attorney can walk you through the probate process.
+If you’re serving as an out-of-state Personal Representative, a local attorney can walk you through the probate process.
 John Mangan is an experienced Florida estate planning attorney who is board certified in Wills, Trusts & Estates by the Florida Bar.
 At Law Offices of John Mangan, P.A., we have assisted many clients with Florida probate.
 Call us at 772-324-9050 to set up an appointment or use our convenient Contact Form.